Extracorporeal procedure

-An extracorporeal is a medical procedure which is performed outside the body.
+An extracorporeal procedure is a medical procedure which is performed outside the body.
 Extracorporeal devices are the artificial organs that remain outside the body while treating a patient.
 Extracorporeal devices are useful in hemodialysis and cardiac surgery.

 Circulatory procedures

 A procedure in which blood is taken from a patient's circulation to have a process applied to it before it is returned to the circulation.
-All of the apparatus carrying the blood outside the body is termed the extracorporeal circuit.
+All of the apparatuses carrying the blood outside the body are collectively termed the extracorporeal circuit.